 It's important to note that almost everyone catches RSV by the age of two.
 Babies are at higher risk for bronchiolitis and dehydration, and therefore some of them do require hospitalization when contracting RSV.
 However, most kids with RSV do very well.
 This includes many kids I informally classify as "happy wheezers," who continue to drink fluids, interact normally and do not show any significant respiratory distress.

 Unfortunately, people can be infected repeatedly throughout life; however, subsequent infections tend to be milder, and testing is therefore rarely done.

 Is there anything I can do to prevent my child from getting RSV?

 Hand hygiene and avoiding sick people or crowds - the same measures that will help keep your child from catching the flu, stomach viruses and other cold viruses - can also protect from catching RSV.
-This is something to really consider during your child's first RSV season (winter months, usually January and February).
+This is something to really consider during your child's first RSV season.
 Babies born extremely premature may qualify for antibody infusions for the first one or two winters.